The "Lunch Break Warrior" Protocol: Managing Triathlon Training with a 9-to-5

 You don't need 2-hour sessions to get fit for a Sprint or Olympic distance.
 You need intensity.

 The Philosophy: If you have 45 minutes at lunch, that is plenty of time for a high-quality "threshold" run or a "brick" (short bike + short run).
+Learn more about brick workouts and how to use them effectively.

 The Secret: Preparation.
 Have your bag packed and your route mapped the night before.